Studies to Advance Autism Research and Treatment (STAART) Network

 What is the STAART Network?

-Congress passed the Children's Health Act of 2000External Link: Please review our disclaimer., legislation that mandated many activities, among them the establishment of a new autism research network—at least five centers of excellence in autism research.
+Congress passed the Children's Health Act of 2000, legislation that mandated many activities, among them the establishment of a new autism research network—at least five centers of excellence in autism research.
 In response, the five Institutes of the NIH Autism Coordinating Committee (NIMH, NICHD, NINDS, NIDCD, & NIEHS) have implemented the Studies to Advance Autism Research and Treatment (STAART) network program.
 Each center will contribute to the autism research base in the areas of causes, diagnosis, early detection, prevention, and treatment.

 Are there other centers on autism at NIH?

 In 1997, the NICHD started an international network of ten Collaborative Programs of Excellence in Autism (CPEA).
 This network is currently funded by NICHD and NIDCD.
 In addition, two of the Children's Environmental Health Centers funded by NIEHS focus on autism.

 The STAART Network is comprised of eight centers across the country.
 Most of these centers are evaluating and treating patients, as well as enrolling them into clinical trials.
 Summary information about each center are included below, including contacts for more details:

 Network information provided by the STAART Data Coordinating Center can be found at the NIH Autism Research Network Web site.